tshepang/blog-movies/content/movies/Doubt (2008).rst

-Possessing some of the best works cinematography and production design ever, the movie also boasts some of the most intense dialogues I've yet seen yet, and an amazing performance from Philip Seymour Hoffman as a Catholic priest.
+Possessing some of the best works of cinematography and production design ever, the movie also boasts some of the most intense dialogues I've seen yet, and an amazing performance from Philip Seymour Hoffman as a Catholic priest.
 His enemy is one of the most relentless characters in movie history, played by a miscast Meryl Streep... either that or she